jwarlick/jwarlick/README.md

 - A recommendation system project for music streaming

 ### A little more about me:
-- 👬 I identify as L**G**BTQ.
-(Pronouns: he/him)
+- 👬 I identify as L**G**BTQ (Pronouns: he/him)
-- 🏥 I'm _very_ close to having beaten thyroid cancer.
+- 🏥 I'm _very_ close to having beaten thyroid cancer
-- 👯 I'm a twin.
-(Shout out to my sister Rebecca)
+- 👯 I'm a twin (shout out to my sister Rebecca)
-- 🚀 My third obsession (after data and music) is space, which might explain my profile picture.
+- 🚀 My third obsession (after data and music) is space, which might explain my profile picture
 - 🎼 I still make, work on and write about music in my free time.
 Ask me about music and/or streaming!

 ### Thanks for checking out my GitHub page!